Sheppard (band): ARIA Awards

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.

 Country Music Awards (CMAA)

 The Country Music Awards of Australia (CMAA) (also known as the Golden Guitar Awards) is an annual awards night held in January during the Tamworth Country Music Festival, celebrating recording excellence in the Australian country music industry.
 They have been held annually since 1973.